-- The RC is satisfied that the quantum of performance-related cash bonuses earned by the executive director was fair and appropriate taking into account the extent to which his KPIs for FY 2019 were met.

-Based on the NEDs' fee structure set out earlier, the total fees amount to \$2,278,610.
-The directors' total fees are subject to shareholders' approval at the Company's AGM. - Shares awarded under the KCL PSP are subject to pre-determined performance targets over a three-year performance period.
-As at 30 April 2019, being the grant date for the contingent awards under the KCL PSP, the estimated value of each share was \$5.60.
-As at 17 February 2020, being the grant date for the contingent deferred shares award under the KCL RSP, the estimated value of each share was \$6.48.
-For the KCL PSP, the figures are based on the value of the PSP shares at 100% of the award and the figures may not be indicative of the actual value at vesting which can range from 0% to 150% of the award. - The amounts stated may be adjusted as indicated on page 83 of this report. - n.m. not material

-Total remuneration shown above for Mr Loh Chin Hua does not include vested share of carried interests for funds created during the time he was Managing Director at Alpha Investment Partners.
-These carried interests are only earned at the end of the fund life and depend entirely on the actual performance of the funds after they have been liquidated. - Mr Tow Heng Tan retired from the Board with effect from 1 November 2019.
-Concurrently, Mr Tow ceased to be a member of the Nominating Committee, Remuneration - Committee and Board Risk Committee.
+- The RC is satisfied that the quantum of performance-related cash bonuses earned by the executive director was fair and appropriate taking into account the extent to which his KPIs for FY 2020 were met. - Based on the NEDs' fee structure set out earlier, the total fees amount to \$2,473,258.
+After excluding the voluntary contribution to the COVID-19 package and the 10% NEDs' fee reduction, the resulting directors' total fees is \$2,028,071.
+This amount is within the sum of up to \$2,480,000 approved at the annual general meeting held on 2 June 2020.
+Shares awarded under the KCL PSP are subject to pre-determined performance targets over a three-year performance period.
+As at 31 March 2020, being the grant date - for the contingent awards under the KCL PSP, the estimated value of each share was \$3.69.
+As at 15 February 2021, being the grant date for the contingent deferred shares award under the KCL RSP, the estimated value of each share was \$4.98.
+For the KCL PSP, the figures are based on the value of the PSP shares at 100% of the award and the figures may not be indicative of the actual value at vesting which can range from 0% to 150% of the award. - The amounts stated may be adjusted as indicated on page 87 of this report. - n.m. not material - Total remuneration shown above for Mr Loh Chin Hua does not include vested share of carried interests for funds created during the time he was Managing Director at Alpha Investment Partners.
+These carried interests are only earned at the end of the fund life and depends entirely on the actual performance of the funds after they have been liquidated. - Mr Teo Siong Seng was appointed as a member of the Remuneration and Board Safety Committees with effect from 1 February 2020.
+Fees are prorated accordingly. - Mr Tham Sai Choy was appointed as a member of the Audit and Board Risk Committees with effect from 1 February 2020.
 Fees are prorated accordingly.